 Late morning, we’ll pack up and move on to our next overnight stop, Port Macquarie.
 We’ll have lunch on the way before visiting the Port Macquarie Koala Hospital, where we’ll get a closer look at Australia’s laziest (and arguably cutest) marsupials.
 Check out the information centre to learn all about the hospital’s efforts to rehabilitate, protect and preserve the koalas.

 Today we’re heading to the iconic surfing town of Byron Bay, known for its relaxed vibes and no worries attitude.
-On the way to Byron, we’ll stop at the amazing Dangar Falls and the historic and hipstertown of Bellingen to get some lunch, followed by a special Aboriginal experience learning about the First Nations people of Australia.
+On the way to Byron, we’ll stop at the historic and hipster town of Bellingen to get some lunch, followed by a special Aboriginal experience learning about the First Nations people of Australia.

 Your Cultural Experience takes place at an important cultural site of the Gumbaynggirr people, the stunning location of “Niigi Niigi” (Sealy Lookout) within the Orara East State Forest.
 You’ll go for a 2-hour tour and see 360 degree views, as well as getting the opportunity to immerse yourself in culture through stories, songs, language and the uses of native plants.
 By taking part in the experience, you’re making a direct contribution to the revitalisation of Gumbaynggirr language and culture.
 This will be an unforgettable cultural experience with an emphasis on authentic connection and contributing to helping a community regain their culture and identity.